kenjis/OreOrePHP/README.md

 A simple and fast PHP 5.4+ "glue" framework with minimal learning cost.

+## Concepts

+* Create your own framework with your favorite components, because you're the best person who knows what you really need.
+* Don't depend on a specific framework, because its life might be shorter than your application's life.
+In fact, even Symfony LTS has only 3 years life.
+* Minimize learning cost of your framework.
+Make it possible that you can start to build your application with the framework today, if you know PHP, how to use your components.

 ## Using Components

 OreOrePHP is using these great components.